verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] The privilege of grief.
 It's a privilege because we have something to lose.
 - [ ] This kind of profanity stops here.
 - [ ] The sajjan with the takleef.
+- [ ] Garnished at convenient intervals with profane expressions.